 Homebuying companies, like Mill City Homebuyers, offer fair prices and transparent fees in exchange of your home in its current condition.
 Since a slow market always means selling your property in its lower price, upgrading your home to attract more homebuyers might not the best move as you’re risking getting lower returns, making an as-is home purchase better in your scenario.

 Make Necessary Renovations and Repairs

-You can’t avoid making minor repairs and cosmetic renovations if you want to sell your house in any market conditions.
+You can’t avoid making minor repairs and cosmetic renovations if you want to sell your house fast in any market conditions.
 With fierce competition in the home and property market, buyers can choose to be picky.
 In case you feel there’s no time to complete the ongoing renovations and you must offload your house really fast, you can consider offsetting the charges of outstanding improvements from your asking price.
 You can even use it as a bargaining chip in your negotiations with prospective buyers.